32 Fur-Tastic Jobs Working With Animals — And How to Land One

 5. Animal Welfare Lawyer

-Animals can’t speak for themselves in legal matters, and they are also grossly underserved by current laws in the U.S. It takes passionate animal welfare lawyers to fight for increased rights for animals, whether they are our pets, our coworkers or even our food.
+Being an animal welfare lawyer takes working with animals to a whole new level.
+Animals can’t speak for themselves in legal matters, and they are also grossly underserved by current laws in the U.S. It takes a passionate person to fight for increased rights for animals, whether they are our pets, our coworkers or even our food.

 Animal rights lawyers may focus on the humane treatment of food sources (like cows and chickens) or instead advocate for the declassification of pets as property.
 They may also help you set up a pet power of attorney or a pet trust.